trkyshorty/trkyshorty/README.md

 - 🌱 I’m currently learning Javascipt, Vue.js

-- 👯 I’m looking to collaborate on Projects,Tech Articles
+- 👯 I’m looking to collaborate on Projects, Tech Articles

 - 💬 Talk to me about JavaScript , C#, C++ and Online Games